fbef0102/Game-Private_Plugin/README.md

   * <details><summary><b>I found another similar function for free, how can you sell?</b></summary>

     * Usually because code is too old, too many bugs, too lag or not match my need, so I remake and add more cvars, cmds and transition phase.
     * Use your eye and head to check the "ChangeLog", I will credit the original link and author as I can.
-You are welcome to use orignal plugin then decide to buy.
+You are welcome to use orignal plugin before deal.
-    * Nobody forces you to buy plugins from me
+    * Nobody forces you to buy plugins and make deal with me
   </details>

 ###### **L4D1/2 Plugin List | L4D1和2插件列表**